hugke729/hugke729.github.io/research/index.md

 <img src="./shear_rotation_schematic.png" style="max-width: 550px">

 #### Variation of near-surface shear induced by a diurnal temperature gradient

+### Oceanic flow in glacial fjords

+At the head of many glacial fjords in Greenland is a mélange, a stiff matrix of icebergs and sea ice.
+Whether remotely forced ocean currents go under or around the icebergs is unclear, as is the role of currents generated locally by melting.
+I am addressing such questions using small-scale, three-dimensional modelling of the flow through a collection of thermodynamically active icebergs.
+The problem presents a large parameter space include the size, depth, and packing density of icebergs, the strength of stratification, and the incoming flow speeds.

+## Past projects

 ### Stratified tidal flows in the Canadian Arctic